JustCoderdev/dotfiles/README.md

 ### confs

 - `.wallpapers`: desktop wallpapers
-- `modules` configurations that haven't been migrated to home-manager yet
+- `modules`: configurations that haven't been migrated to home-manager yet
 - `settings`: user settings (username and insecure/unfree packages list)
 - `standalone`: configurations that exist only in home-manager
 - `stylix`: stylix theme and modules